 - Another key difference with NETs is that many people will have an associated ‘syndrome‘ and this might have been with them for some time before diagnosis.
 The symptoms of these syndromes can sometimes be rather debilitating, even after treatment.

-- Many people will never be disease free nor will be they given a status of full remission.
+- Many people will never be disease free, nor will they be given a status of full remission.
 Their surveillance (scans etc) could continue indefinitely.

 - Many people could be given treatment indefinitely, in particular, Somatostatin Analogues.